Specification Documents for Lib-Ray

 At least one feature page must be included, "feature.html, although again, multiple features can be distinguished by name (as in "episode01.html).
 Each feature page must include an "invisible link" with the attribute "accesskey='q'" -- this provides the "Stop" functionality and will return to the menu.
 The exact form of feature.html is provided by a template available from the downloads page.

 Other recommended pages are: "Menu/audio.html" -- with a selection of available audio tracks, "Menu/subtitle.html" -- with available subtitle tracks OR you can use a single Menu/language.html menu to combine both.

 One or more scenes menus are recommend, though not required.
 Names like "scenes01.html" with an index for each page of scenes are recommended.

-A Lib-Ray disk must have at least one featured multimedia (video) file.
-For single-feature disks, the recommended name is "Media/feature.lrv".
+A Lib-Ray disk must have at least one featured multimedia (video) file in Matroska (MKV) container format.
+For single-feature disks, the recommended name is "Media/feature.mkv".
 This should include the following tracks:

 - VP8 codec video.
 There will also be a quality standard, but I have not formalized it yet.

 - Additional Vorbis or FLAC audio tracks (e.g. for different languages or for commentary tracks)

 - SRT or Kate formatted subtitle tracks (still investigating this)